ozairs/apiconnect-install/README.md

 4. Switch to the Kubernetes context to the Blue stack (ie `export KUBECONFIG=path_to_kubeconfig`).
 Perform the restore with the command:

     ```
-    > apicup subsys exec portal restore-all RUN --debug
+    > apicup subsys exec portal restore-all run --debug
     ```
-    Make sure the backup completed successsfully.
+    Make sure the backup completed successfully.
 The backup file will be copied into the sFTP server specified in the `apiconnect-up.yaml` file.

-4. The restore should complete in a few minutes.
+5. The restore should complete in a few minutes.
 To view the list of installed and restored sites, run the following command: `apicup subsys exec portal list-sites sites`.
 Change any static host entries on your machine to validate access to the Portal.

-5. The portal content includes three items.
+6. The portal content includes three items.
 Verify the following items are available:
  - Portal data such as blogs, forums, etc ...
  - Portal Theming (CSS, plugins, etc ...)
  - API Consumers data, published Products & APIs, etc ...

 ## 1.10.
 Perform Backup and Restore for the Analytics service

-For Analytics backup, you need to setup S3 storage.
+For Analytics backup, you need to setup S3 compatible storage.
 These instructions use [minio](https://minio.io/index.html), which is a cloud-independent S3 storage provider.

-1. You will need to perform the backup using the `apiconnect-up.yaml` file, so make sure your executing commands from the directory where this file is located.
+1. You will need to perform the backup using the `apiconnect-up.yaml` file, so make sure you are executing commands from the directory where this file is located.
 If you make any changes to this file after the initial install, you will need to run the `apicup subsys install analytics --debug` command again.

 2. You will need to create an S3 repository (for Minio) with the following values:
     * REPO_NAME - myrepo